Aussies Leishman and Smith win Zurich Classic in a playoff

-AVONDALE, La.
-(AP) — Cameron Smith and Marc Leishman outlasted Louis Oosthuizen and Charl Schwartzel to win the Zurich Classic in a playoff that capped a tight and tense final round Sunday.
+“(Smith) hit a really good shot.
+It was the right club and the right shot, just drifted a little in the wind,” Leishman said.
+“I was just concentrating on my game and I was lucky enough to be on the up slope.

+“It wasn’t the hardest chip in the world, but under the conditions, well, I won’t say it was a must-make, but it was certainly very helpful that it went in.”

-Smith and Leishman won with a par on their second trip up the par-5 18th after Oosthuizen pushed his tee shot into the water and narrowly missed an 11-foot putt for par.
+Smith and Leishman ended it with a par on their second trip up the par-5 18th after Oosthuizen pushed his tee shot into the water and narrowly missed an 11-foot putt for par.

+“Disappointed, but I felt we played well, gave ourselves loads of opportunities,” said Oosthuizen, who was seeking his first win since the 2010 British Open.
+“We have a second.
+I feel next time we’ll come back and get the first.
+But so a disappointing way to finish like that. … It could have gone any way, the way we played in regulation.”

-The Australians forced the playoff by shooting a 2-under 70 in alternate-shot play at the PGA Tour’s lone regular-season team event.
+The Australians forced the playoff by shooting a 2-under 70 in alternate-shot play at the PGA Tour’s lone regular-season team event for a four-round 268.
 Oosthuizen and Schwartzel began the round with a one-stroke lead, but shot a 71 with three pars and two bogeys.

+“It was really tough,” said Smith, whose previous victory came at the Sony Open in Hawaii in 2020.
+“That back nine was brutal, but we hung in there.”

+It’s Smith’s third career victory and second at the Zurich, which he won with Jonas Blixt in 2017, the first year New Orleans’ PGA Tour stop switched from a traditional individual format to an event featuring 80 two-man teams.
+That first victory also came in a playoff.

+“I guess I’m good at picking good partners,” Smith said.
+“We had such a good week on and off the golf course.”

-It’s Smith’s third career victory — second at the Zurich team event — and best result since tying for second at the pandemic-delayed 2020 Masters last November.
-It’s also was his sixth top 10 since the current tour season started last October.
+It was Smith’s best result since tying for second at the pandemic-delayed 2020 Masters last November.
+It’s also was his sixth top 10 since the current tour season started.

 It was Leishman’s sixth career victory, his best result since tying for fifth at the Masters this month and his first win since the 2020 Farmers Insurance Open.